MINGofHope/nlp/README.md

 # Tasks & Deadlines
 :triangular_flag_on_post: By October 23, 2022
--Finalize the NLP method
+- Finalize the NLP method
--Finalize the dataset
+- Finalize the dataset